seungminl1998/ThesisPRJ/2022 May/README.md

     }
     ?>
  ```
+The code above is the code use to establish the Facebook OAUTH.

 <h3>Posts Page</h3>
 The Posts Page is the second page that the users will see after logging in using Facebook.
 In this page, I am using the Facebook Graph API in order to get the following datas:<br>